Inescig/Inescig/README.md

 - 👀 My journey Media and Public Relations has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.

-- 🌱 I’m currently learning Professional Google CYbersecurity
+- 🌱 I’m currently learning Google Professional Cybersecurity

 - 📫 How to reach me 240*****
 - 😄 Pronouns: She/Her